Kentucky city prepares for Breonna Taylor announcement

 Federal officials closed the federal courthouse and other federal buildings for the week.

-“Our goal is ensuring space and opportunity for potential protesters to gather and express their First Amendment rights after the announcement,” Mayor Fischer said.
-“At the same time, we are preparing for any eventuality to keep everyone safe.”

-But Sadiqa Reynolds, who heads the nonprofit Louisville Urban League and lives downtown, described the measures as “overkill.”
+Sadiqa Reynolds, who heads the nonprofit Louisville Urban League and lives downtown, described the city’s measures as “overkill.”

 “This is certainly an over-response to the local protests that have been happening in our community,” she said, noting that protesters have been demonstrating in and around the city for nearly four months.

-Note: This story has been edited to read that Taylor was shot “multiple times,” instead of eight times, to reflect differing accounts.